 Rutgers students should plan to apply for DAAD funding through GradFund as Rutgers University is Partner University with DAAD.
 It is in your competitive interest to apply through the partnership mechanism.

 If you plan to apply for the DAAD fellowship in the fall of 2017, please to the following:

 - Begin to work on your application well in advance of the on-campus deadline.

 - Schedule at least 1 application consultation appointment (we recommend 3).
 Appointments are scheduled through the GradFund website.

-Please keep in mind that when you submit your application through the DAAD on-line application portal on November 4th you are formally submitting your application to the DAAD and it is not possible to unsubmit.
-If you would like the benefit of applying under the University Partnership, please make sure that I have an email copy of your application summary from the DAAD online application portal and your letter of reference in a sealed and signed envelope by November 4th.
+Please keep in mind that when you submit your application through the DAAD on-line application portal on October 16th you are formally submitting your application to the DAAD and it is not possible to unsubmit.

 PhRMA Foundation Pre Doctoral Fellowships August 21, 2017 deadline